 Interdisciplinary course which considers several theories of aging, health related problems of aging, public policy issues related to the elderly, and alternative approaches to attaining a high quality of life for the aging.
+(Prerequisite: consent of instructor.)

-N3353 Nursing Care of Children with Endocrine Disorders
+N3353 (CL) Nursing Care of Children with Endocrine Disorders

 Builds on the techniques of assessment, planning, intervention and evaluation in relation to children with endocrine disorders.
 Explores physiological, pathophysiological, psychosocial and management aspects of care of the child with insulin dependent diabetes mellitus.
+(Prerequisite: upper division standing or consent of instructor.)